 The Brake System Analogy

 Think of inhibitory control as the brain's braking system.
 It's the mechanism that allows you to stop yourself from saying the first thing that comes to mind, to wait your turn, to resist reaching for your neighbour's rubber, to suppress an emotional reaction that isn't appropriate for the situation.
-In most pupils, this system operates automatically and quickly.
-In pupils with ADHD, the braking system is delayed and inconsistent (Nigg, 2017).
+In most learners, this system operates automatically and quickly.
+In learners with ADHD, the braking system is delayed and inconsistent (Nigg, 2017).

 A Year 3 teacher asks the class a question.
-A pupil with ADHD blurts the answer before anyone else has raised their hand.
+A learner with ADHD blurts the answer before anyone else has raised their hand.
 This isn't rudeness or a deliberate choice to break the rule.
 The thought-to-speech pathway fires before the inhibitory system can intercept it.
-The pupil often looks surprised at their own outburst, which is diagnostically revealing.
+The learner often looks surprised at their own outburst, which is diagnostically revealing.
 They didn't choose to blurt.
 Their brake pedal responded too slowly.

 Three Faces of Inhibition Failure